 Payment Authorization Form: This form is filled out by the Department Manager or designated staff member to process payment for purchases relating to purchase order or contract transactions.
-This form is approved by the Manager, the Business Officer, and the Executive Director in certain instances when the cost is \$3,000 or more.
+This form is approved by the Manager, the Business Officer.
+If the cost is over \$3,000 it must be reviewed by the Executive Director, and if over \$10,000, reviewed by Agency Counsel.
 (See Exhibits).